 Generally, we make a diagnosis based on the history and examination.
 However, if your doctor can do a diagnostic ultrasound, the diagnosis can be confirmed at the consultation.

-Ultrasound shows typical findings of thickening and swelling of the tendons.
+Ultrasound shows typical findings of tendon thickening and swelling.
 In addition, we often see swelling in the tendon sheath.

 De Quervain’s tenosynovitis vs Carpal tunnel syndrome: How do you tell the difference?

 Both conditions can cause pain in the thumb.
 Generally, carpal tunnel syndrome also causes pain in the wrist and fingers.
 People with carpal tunnel syndrome report numbness and pins and needles in the thumb.
-Usually, the pain worsens at night and settles by shaking the wrists.
+Usually, the pain worsens at night and is relieved by shaking the wrists.

 Who typically suffers from De Quervain’s tenosynovitis?